-As described above, Forney conducts a survey of all of its suppliers using the Template to obtain chain of custody declarations from its suppliers.
-The Template includes questions on the use and origin of Conflict Minerals in Forney's components, supplier engagement with sub-tier suppliers and smelters and points of origin of the Conflict Minerals.
-To strengthen engagement with suppliers, in 2015 Forney added a Conflict Minerals clause to its purchase orders in order to communicate the expectations and requirements regarding the sourcing and disclosure of Conflict Minerals.
+As described above, Forney and Joyce conduct a survey of all of their suppliers using the Template to obtain chain of custody declarations from their suppliers.
+The Template includes questions on the use and origin of Conflict Minerals in their components, supplier engagement with sub-tier suppliers and smelters and points of origin of the Conflict Minerals.
+To strengthen engagement with suppliers, they added a Conflict Minerals clause to their purchase orders in order to communicate the expectations and requirements regarding the sourcing and disclosure of Conflict Minerals.